gcallah/BookReviews/gray.md

 put it, "Hobbes is not an absolutist precisely because he is an authoritarian..."
 In other words, Hobbes's state existed to keep its citizens from going to war with each other, and had whatever power it needed to meet that task.
-But its area of authority did not include stopping them from smoking, or encouraging them to save prudently for retirement, or making them approving of homosexuality, or prompting them to read elevating literature or better appreciate art.
+But its area of authority did not include stopping them from smoking, or encouraging them to save prudently for retirement, or urging them to approve of homosexuality, or prompting them to better appreciate high culture.

-While Gray appreciates Hobbes, he is discerning in his appreciation, for instance, pointing out:
+While Gray appreciates Hobbes, the appreciation is not unadulterated; he notes:

 * "The social contract of which Hobbes writes is a rationalist myth."
 (12)
 * "Hobbes's pessism is only seeming.
 When he asserts that self-preservation is the path to peace, he writes not as a realist but as a utopian visionary."
+(15)
 * "Hobbes believed humankind could escpae the spell of language by constructing clear definitions of words.
 Here he was misled by rationalism."
 (15)